tnoonanjr/spotify-rotation/README.md

      - `SPOTIFY_CLIENT_ID`: Your Spotify app client ID
      - `SPOTIFY_CLIENT_SECRET`: Your Spotify app client secret
      - `SPOTIFY_REFRESH_TOKEN`: A refresh token for your account (see below)
-   - The workflow will _automagically_ run every Friday at midnight UTC!
+   - The workflow will _automagically_ run every Friday at midnight UTC-5 (New York) time!
    - You can also trigger it manually from the Actions tab

    #### Generating a refresh token: